pwr/KSP/docs/devices.md

 Kindle devices
 --------------

-KSP is being developed and has been extensively tested to work with the Kindle 4 device.
+KSP is being developed and has been extensively tested to work with the Kindle 4.
 See `docs/device-kindle-4.md` for details on configuring a Kindle 4 to talk to KSP.

-Desktop clients
+Other clients
 ---------------

-KSP also supports the Kindle for PC client, and has been tested with version 1.9+.
-See `docs/device-kindle-pc.md` for details on configuring it to talk to KSP.
+KSP also supports the Kindle for PC desktop client, and the Kindle for Android app.
+For details, read `docs/device-kindle-pc.md` and `docs/devices-android.md` respectively.